Who are you?

 How much do you charge?

-If you want an exact quote, you'll be best to head to the homepage and fill in the enquiry form.
+If you want an exact quote, you'll be best to fill in the enquiry form.
 For the majority of events, I will usually reply with a quote within 2 working days.

 The cost will change depending on the type of event, preparation & meetings, venue location, venue logistics (upstairs without an elevator, half a mile along a path etc), the number of guests attending (and therefore size of set up required), day of the week, timings required (e.g. 7.30-12) are all factors that will affect the price.